 Look for a good location away from trees, bushes, or other items that could easily catch on fire.
 Also, a spot protected from the wind is ideal, so the wind doesn’t blow out your flame or spread your fire.

-To keep the fire from spreading, you need to prepare the ground before starting.
+To keep the fire from spreading, prepare the ground before starting.
 First, clear an area of any debris.
 Next, you can use rocks to create a border around your fire pit.
 This will help contain the fire and keep it from spreading.

 You can also dig a hole in the ground and put your fire in the hole.
 This will help with the containment but is not necessary.

-Now that you have a good spot picked out, it’s time to gather your materials.
+Now that you have picked a good spot, it’s time to gather your materials.
 You need the right material to start a fire.
 Don’t just try lighting twigs or branches on fire.
 You need the right materials.

 You’ll need tinder, kindling, and fuel for your fire.
 Tinder is anything that will easily ignite and start to burn.
 This can be dry leaves, grass, bark, paper, or cotton balls work well.